 The project is working with archaeological finds that were excavated many years ago and which have thus been analyzed and interpreted several times before.
-By using new methods, such as high resolution photography with light from beneath, digital microscopy, Photoshop, CT scanning and fibre analyses, it has been possible to extract new information about production, use and original appearance of the textiles.
+By using new methods, such as high resolution photography with light from beneath, digital microscopy, Photoshop, CT scanning, fibre analyses and C-14-dating, it has been possible to extract new information about production, use and original appearance of the textiles.
 The project thus demonstrates that old finds may contain new knowledge when the right research methods are used.